Public University of Navarre

 required grade

-The evaluation of the subject will be made taking into account the following sections:
+The evaluation of the course will be carried out taking into account the following points:

-To overcome the subject it must be obtained a score of more than 45% in each of the exams taken in the previous two points.
+To pass the subject a grade higher than 45% is required in each of the tests carried out in the two previous points.
 Both are of recoverable character.

-In order to be able to attend the theoretical A exam (and therefore opt to pass the subject), it is necessary to attend and participate in all the practices in the laboratory, as well as to carry out all the previous works of them.
+In order to be able to take the evaluation tests A theoretical-practical and B of practices (and therefore to pass the course), it is necessary to attend and participate in all the practices in the laboratory, as well as to carry out in group all the previous works of the same ones.
+To this end, flexibility mechanisms are offered in the recovery of these practices as long as they are due to exceptional and duly justified circumstances that prevent attendance on a particular day.

-The exams will be carried out on dates determined by the ETSIIIT.
+The exams will be held on the dates determined by the ETSIIT.

-It will consist of theoretical and practical exams, which will allow the student who has not passed any of them in the ordinary assessment, to have a second opportunity to do so.
-For this reason, the conditions and format are identical to those of the ordinary exams.
+It will consist of theoretical-practical and practical exams, which will allow the student who has not passed any of them in the ordinary evaluation, to have a second opportunity to do so.
+Therefore, the conditions and format are identical to those of the exams of the ordinary exams.

-The exams will be carried out on dates determined by the ETSIIIT.
+These exams will be held on the dates determined by the ETSIIT.

 Up